What is dermatomyositis?

 How is dermatomyositis treated?

-Skin treatment.
+- Skin treatment.
 You may need to avoid sun exposure and wear sunscreen to help prevent skin rashes.
-Your health care provider can treat itchy skin rashes with antihistamine drugs or with anti-inflammatory steroid creams that are applied to the skin.

-Immunosuppressive drugs.
-These are drugs that block or slow down your body's immune system.
-These include the drugs azathioprine, methotrexate, cyclosporine A, cyclophosphamide, and tacrolimus.
+- Immunosuppressive drugs.
+These drugs block or slow down your body's immune system.

 What are the complications of dermatomyositis?